MBA Admissions Guide

 To provide some context for the application process, we have traced out the typical path that you – as an MBA aspirant – must travel.

-Preparing for your GMAT Enrolling in a winter or spring course if you feel like you can improve your academic performance (optional).
+You are preparing for your GMAT Enrolling in a winter or spring course if you feel like you can improve your academic performance (optional).

 Before researching B-Schools, consider factors such as: